ModestSerhat/cs2-marketplace-ids/README.md

 Other items' Pattern Index-Pattern Type pairs will be added in the future such as Marble Fade knives with Fire & Ice patterns and Blue Gem patterns of Case Hardened knives.

-With the closure of buff163 for users outside of mainland China, Youpin898 (UU) Item ID-Name pairs will also be added soon along with restructuring of all files to a single JSON to get items' buff163 Goods ID, Youpin898 Goods ID, Applied Sticker ID, Pattern Indices for specific pattern types for specific items and more from a single item name.

 With the closure of buff163 for users outside of mainland China, [Youpin898 (UU)](https://www.youpin898.com/) Item ID-Name pairs will also be added soon along with the restructuring of all files to a single JSON.
 This will allow users to get items' buff163 Goods ID, Youpin898 Goods ID, Applied Sticker ID, pattern indices for specific pattern types for specific items, and more from a single item name.

 ## Contact